hatch-lab/ne-rupture/README.md

 - `--roi-size` The size of the search region when tracking objects, as a factor of the median object size (see below for more).
 Defaults to 2.0
 - `--segment-pipeline` The CellProfiler pipeline to use for segmenting objects (defaults to ./preprocessors/cellprofiler/segment.cppipe)
 - `--features-pipeline` The CellProfiler pipeline to use for extracting features (defaults to ./preprocessors/cellprofiler/extract.cppipe)
+- `--min-track-length`  Any tracks with fewer than these frames will be filtered out; the minimum track length must always be at least 4, in order to generate derivatives (defaults to 5)
+- `--edge-filter`  Filters cells that are near the edge of the frame, in pixels (defaults to 50)

 ### `annotate`